 - Now return to the game and exit.
 No files will be synced to your Steam cloud.

-- Exit Steam and delete the AppID folder like we did before.
+- Exit Steam and delete the AppID folder as we did before.

-- Enable the Steam cloud like we did in the guide.
+- Enable the Steam cloud as we did in the guide.

 - Exit Steam completely by using the task manager.

 - Delete the AppID folder (if you didn’t in step 2).

 - Now check D3 (these are the cloud files) and compare them with D2 (local files on your computer).
 If there is nothing in D3, there will be nothing in D2 too!